-To be continued.
-Earlier parts of this series can be found under the “Lettering/Fonts” category on the right side of this page.
+Continuing my commentary on this 1941 lettering and design handbook.
+Previous chapters can be found under the “Lettering/Fonts” category tag on the right side of this blog page.